openstack/openstack-manuals/doc/contributor-guide/source/docs-builds.rst

    $ tox

-The following individual checks are also availableː
+The following individual checks are also available:

 * :command:`tox -e checkniceness` - to run the niceness tests (for example, to see extra whitespaces)